 The REMUS Autonomous Undersea Vehicle (AUV) was first developed in the late 1990s for the Woods Hole Oceanographic Institute by Hydroid, a subsidiary of Kongsberg Maritime.
 The man-portable class 36 kg REMUS 100 AUV is used by the U.S. Navy for shallow water mine countermeasures (MCM) and hydrographic reconaissance.
 The Japanese Defense Ministry operates four of the REMUS 600 meter variants and one REMUS 100 for seafloor mapping and MCM.

-Three variants of the REMUS are in service in the U.S. Navy:
+At least three variants of the REMUS are in service in the U.S. Navy:

 MK 18 Mod 1 Swordfish UUV -